facgure/ithesis-nexgen-doc/Docs/Request_&_Feedback_ENG.md

 3. **Cannot approve or reject requests**: This may be due to access rights limitations; contact the system administrator
 4. **Student information is incorrect**: Ask the student to update their profile information

-If you encounter other issues, please contact the iThesis system support team.
+If you encounter other issues, please contact Graduate Student Support.

 ---